 Top 4 Salesforce Data Management Best Practices: A Complete Guide for Salesforce Admins

-For your benefit and ease, we have curated a small list of top four Salesforce data management best practices that might take your Salesforce experience to the next level.
+For your benefit and ease, we have curated a small list of the top five Salesforce data management best practices that might take your Salesforce experience to the next level.

-One of the foremost things that decides the effectiveness of any data management strategy is the quality of data that is being stored in the Salesforce system.
+One of the foremost things that decide the effectiveness of any data management strategy is the quality of data that is being stored in the Salesforce system.

-- To extract maximum benefit, all the records, data, and information stored in the system should first ideally be named according to specific conventions.
+- To extract the maximum benefit, all the records, custom objects, data, and information stored in the system should first ideally be named according to specific conventions.
 This ensures that a record’s underlying information can be clearly understood at one glance and that all records are easily differentiated from one another.

 - Duplicate records can become great trouble by creating an inaccurate view of the database size, result in wasted efforts from the sales and marketing teams, and can lead to grossly miscalculated revenue and sales projections.
 Therefore periodically getting rid of such duplicate records is essential.
 This can be achieved by either using Salesforce’s Data Import Wizard and selecting a matching field to identify duplicates or using Salesforce’s built-in duplicate management tool.

-- Another important factor to account for is the degradation of the quality and integrity of your data over time.
-It is indispensable to keep the internal data as much up to date as possible lest even the most robust databases will be rendered nearly useless.
-Several add-on products and applications can be used in this situation to scrub and enrich the data by getting rid of redundant data.
+- Another necessary aspect is diminishing the quality & integrity of your data over time.
+It is recommended to keep the data up-to-date.
+To achieve this several add-on applications can be used to scrub & enrich the data quality by getting rid of the redundant data.